ruchikakumbhar10/Uber-Booking-Trends/README.md

 ## 📌 Project Overview

-This project analyzes Uber Ride booking data to uncover booking patterns, demand fluctuations, cancellation trends, and customer preferences.
+This project analyzes Uber Ride Booking data to uncover booking patterns, demand fluctuations, cancellation trends, and customer preferences.

 Using **Excel for data cleaning** and **Power BI for interactive visualization**, the project transforms raw ride data into meaningful business insights that support operational decision-making.